 Baton Rouge (LSU)

-Walk-On’s Bistreaux & Bar, 3838 Burbank Drive – Albeit a chain, Walk-On’s in Baton Rogue is located next to the LSU campus and is the original location.
-Voted the number one sports bar in America by ESPN, there’s a large selection of brews and the po’boys are made in true Louisiana fashion.
+Walk-On’s Bistreaux & Bar, 3838 Burbank Drive – Albeit a chain, Walk-On’s in Baton Rouge is located next to the LSU campus and is the original location.
+Voted the number one sports bar in America by ESPN, there’s a large selection of brews, and po’boys made in true Louisiana fashion.

 Starkville (Miss State)

 The Camphouse, 409 University Avenue – One of Starkville’s newest sports bars, it’s located across from Stromboli’s in the former Halfway House location.
 There’s an outdoor patio with a fire pit for those cooler game days.
 Many of the menu items are made from scratch, and they brine and bake their corned beef.
 The “make your own Mac-n-Cheese” is a popular dish.
 Beer and TVs are plentiful too.
 Cowbells are optional and hopefully confined to Starkville.

 Stadium Grill, 1219 Fellows Place – This sports bar is attached to the Hampton Inn, near the Mizzou campus.
 If you have one too many and are staying there, then you’re in good shape.
 Appetizers, sandwiches, and burgers are standard fare, and as expected, beer and TVs will make your game day festivities complete.

 Boure’, Courthouse Square – Oxford’s historic and thriving town square is within a short distance of Vaught-Hemingway Stadium on the Ole Miss campus.
 There you’ll find a number of tasty restaurants and bars like City Grocery, Ole Venice Pizza and Proud Larry’s.